- Name: Holly Pennington

 What were the obstacles?

 How has this simplified your life?
-Or, how does it help you to live simply?

 What inspires you?

 • Just about any words written by Madeleine L’Engle, Ann Voskamp and Anne Lamott

 • Boulder, Colorado;, Zihuatanejo, Mexico; and Whistler, British Columbia

 • Christmas in Ohio with our extended family